 Glutathione is an antioxidant that occurs naturally in the cells of the body.
 It is also present in some foods.
-Recently, glutathione has been gaining popularity due to its alleged health benefits.
+Food sources for increasing glutathione include sulfur-rich foods, dairy products, and more.

 As an antioxidant, glutathione helps neutralize free radicals and reduce oxidative stress that can damage the body’s cells.